nicholaswmin/dyno/README.md

 Every value, default or custom, is tracked as a [Histogram][hgram], so every recorded value has tracked `min`, `mean(avg)`, `max` properties.

+The most important histogram property is the `mean` since it tracks a denoised and normalised measurement of runtime durations.

 Some measurements are recorded by default, while others can be self-recorded.

 ### Custom timings

+Custom measurements can be recorded with either:

+- [`performance.timerify`][timerify]
+- [`performanc.measure`][measure]

+both of them are native extensions of the [User Timing APIs][perf-api], available in Node.js since `v17`.

+They do not require any setup other than using them to record a value.

+The stats collector knows when a measurement is taken and automatically tracks it's value in a Histogram, which is then attached to it's corresponding `task thread`.

-> In the following example, `performance.timerify` is used to wrap a
+> In the following example, `performance.timerify` is used to
-> function named `fibonacci`.
+> instrument a function named `fibonacci`.
+>
-> This automatically creates a new `Histogram` with the same name
+> This automatically creates a new `Histogram` with the same name,
-> then records the timings values.
+> & made available for logging via the `threads` property of `onTick`.

 ```js
 // performance.timerify example